johnathanwhite1/ModernFlyouts/README.md

 ## Beta Builds  🚧

 The ability to signup for beta builds has been temporarily disabled while we work on a better way to release and manage them.
 Beta builds will still occasionally be available to download fron the releases tab on github.
-Thank to everyone who help us test new releases and find bugs before they go public.
+Thanks to everyone who help us test new releases and find bugs before they go public.

 ------------------------